xuyf56/xuyf56.github.io/2025/07/11/hello-world/Task-Vehicle-Routing-Solver-with-Mixture-of-Experts.md

 10. Fedus, W., Zoph, B., and Shazeer, N. Switch transformers: Scaling to trillion parameter models with simple and efficient sparsity.
 The Journal of Machine Learning Research, 23(1):5232–5270, 2022b.
 11. Yuksel, S. E., Wilson, J. N., and Gader, P. D. Twenty years of mixture of experts.
 IEEE transactions on neural networks and learning systems, 23(8):1177–1193, 2012.
 12. Fedus, W., Dean, J., and Zoph, B. A review of sparse expert models in deep learning. arXiv preprint arXiv:2209.01667, 2022a.
-**13. Luo, F., Lin, X., Liu, F., Zhang, Q., and Wang, Z. Neural combinatorial optimization with heavy decoder: Toward large scale generalization.
+13. **Luo, F., Lin, X., Liu, F., Zhang, Q., and Wang, Z. Neural combinatorial optimization with heavy decoder: Toward large scale generalization.
 In NeurIPS, 2023.**